Mar 4, 2014

 4 vs 14 piece design

 I ended up making two versions of the Lightsaber, a 4 piece version which stresses ease of printing and assembly, and a 14 piece version that makes no compromise on surface quality.
-The 4 piece model has been available on YouMagine since May the Fourth, but now (July 2nd), we are also releasing the 14 piece model on YouMagine.
+The 4 piece model has been available since May the Fourth, but now (July 2nd), we are also releasing the 14 piece model.

 In this guest blog, I will explore some of the design nuances, by comparing the two design philosophies represented by the simple and complex versions of the lightsaber model.